Munich (München) is a major economic hub in Bavaria in the south of Germany and lies 660km south-east from Amsterdam.

 3. Amsterdam-Munich by Coach

-German coach company Flixbus runs up to 3x daily (overnight) direct services to Munich with a journey time of 12-15 hours.
-There are other services which require a connection.
+German coach company Flixbus runs multiple daily direct services between Amsterdam Sloterdijk and Munich Bus station (next to Munich Hbf) with a journey time of 11-15 hours.
+There are also trips which require a connection.
 Direct singles start from €30.